llaroche037/Course1/README.md

 # Course1
-This repo isfor the Cousera Data Scientist course.
+This repo is for the Cousera Data Scientist course.
+I just pulled this file from repo.